ltw-webdev-javascript/curriculum/javascript-intro.md

 ---
 layout: slide-deck
-title: "Javascript intro"
+title: "JavaScript intro"
-desc: "A quick introduction to Javascript, what its purpose is, and how it works in cooperation with HTML & CSS."
+desc: "A quick introduction to JavaScript, what its purpose is, and how it works in cooperation with HTML & CSS."

 slides:
   - type: super-big-text
     content: |
-      **Javascript intro**
+      **JavaScript intro**

   - content: |
-      ## Javascript ≠ Java
+      ## JavaScript ≠ Java

       *Two completely different programming languages*
     notes: |
-      When searching for answers **do not** search for Java—you’ll get confusing results because the Java programming language is *completely different* from Javascript.
+      When searching for answers **do not** search for Java—you’ll get confusing results because the Java programming language is *completely different* from JavaScript.

   - type: image
     image: layer-3.svg
     notes: |
       Remember the “Peanut M&M” analogy?
-Well we’ve so far only talked about the peanut (HTML/content) & the chocolate (CSS/design), now we’re going to talk about the candy: Javascript.
+Well we’ve so far only talked about the peanut (HTML/content) & the chocolate (CSS/design), now we’re going to talk about the candy: JavaScript.

       JS isn’t necessary for a website (a chocolate covered peanut is still quite delicious) but depends completely on CSS & HTML to function.